Max Planck Institute, Bonn

 Vivatsgasse 7, 53111, Bonn, Germany

-While in Leiden I later became interested in the Cohen-Lenstra heuristics on the statistical behaviour of class groups of number fields.
+During 2016 and 2017 I was in Leiden, where I became interested in the Cohen-Lenstra heuristics on the statistical behaviour of class groups of number fields.
 I worked on extending the heuristics to the setting of ray class groups and estimating the moments in the case of 4-ranks.

 Most recently, I have been working on the behaviour of rational points in families of varieties.
 Serre's problem regards the distribution of the varieties in the family with a rational point.
 This problem is in character rather different from the Batyrev-Manin conjecture but it includes the B-M conjecture as a very special case.
 While there are examples where upper bounds are known, there are very few instances where the conjectured lower bounds (or asymptotics) can be proved.
 I have proved lower bounds and asymptotics for the case of conic bundles over the projective space and higher-dimensional bases respectively.
 The video of my talk in BIRS on the recent developments in the area.